 Fresh or cured ham is also a crucial criterion affecting your ham flavor.
 Let’s have a look at this part.

-- Fresh Hams: This ham isn’t cured or smoked and often has a grayish-pink color.
+- Fresh ham: This ham isn’t cured or smoked and often has a grayish-pink color.
 After being cooked, fresh hams will have a grayish-white color similar to pork roast.

-- Dry-Cured Hams: Cured without any water added.
+- Dry-cured ham: Cured without any water added.
 Due to a long aging duration, these dry-cured hams have a layer of mold or white specks.
 Don’t worry; these specks and mold don’t affect the quality of your ham.

 You can store this ham at room temperature as it has been drained out of most of the moisture.

-- Wet (or Brine) Cured Hams: Cured with an injection of water and brining ingredients.
-It has a beautiful sweetness and a delicate moist texture.
-It has a charming pink color waiting to surprise you.
+- Wet (or brine) cured ham: Cured with an injection of water and brining ingredients.
+This charmingly pink ham variety has a beautiful sweetness and a delicate moist texture.

 Smoke ham has a fascinating smoky flavor and a unique black cover for the dish.
 This is the reason why people love smoked ham.
 The ham could be smoked for days or weeks in 70°F to 140°F with either the ‘hot smoking’ or ‘cold smoking’ method.

 Hot smoking will cook the ham, while cold smoking is just a method of perfuming the meat with a lovely aroma.

 Usually, people will age the ham to develop its flavor.
 These hams have a strong taste due to the long aging duration from one to seven years.
 The outcome is covered with mold, so you must scrape and wash off the mold layer before serving.